ashleighmjohnson/InformationalSite/README.md

 ## *Usage Guidlines*
 - Navigate website using the header.
+- Click the sun icon in the top left to toggle between dark mode and light mode.
+- Select what language you would like to view in with the dropdown in the top left.
+- Chatbot available in the bottom right corner.

 ## *Future improvements planned*
-- Language switch
-- Darkmode+lightmode
+- Chatbot with AI (currently hardcoded)
 - Contact form
-- Chatbot(?)
+- Database Connection + login

 ## Learning Outcomes
 - A lot of the learning was from adding the 404 file.
 I've never added one before and it kept erroring before finding it had to be sent statically through a public folder.
+- language handling
+- dealt with page reload / local storage

 ## Chutzpah
-- displays, pictures
+- displays, pictures, design
 - odin project says design doesnt matter but i tried to go for old american apparel website type of ads
-- transitions
+- transitions, color switches = - tried to be intentional about the miniscule